 Ranking every Super League club by number of academy products fielded in 2024

-Hull FC have fielded more academy products than any other club in Super League so far this season, with 17 taking to the field after 17 rounds.
+Hull FC fielded more academy products than any other club in the regular 2024 Super League season, with 20 having featured after 27 rounds.

 One of rugby league’s strong points is the academies within the game, and the conveyer belt of talent that comes through in Super League every year.